-Publication may be accomplished by GSC outings chairs submitting announcements to the Online Activity Registration System (OARS) or its successor.
+Publication may be accomplished by GSC outings chairs submitting announcements to Campfire Events or its successor.
 Publishing in a GSC newsletter, website, or listserv also qualifies, provided a copy of the announcement is forwarded to the Safety Committee publications monitor.
 A complimentary copy of all GSC-sponsored publications shall be sent to reviewers designated by the Safety Chair and the Angeles Chapter office.

-Any schedule announcements not published in OARS shall be archived for seven years after completion of the outing.
-In the event an announcement is published only electronically (at a website or any other non-print medium other than OARS), a hard copy of the announcement shall be archived for the seven-year period.
+Any schedule announcements not published in Campfire shall be archived for seven years after completion of the outing.
+In the event an announcement is published only electronically (at a website or any other non-print medium other than Campfire), a hard copy of the announcement shall be archived for the seven-year period.